 The Communists had no idea that the March to the West would become an epic Long March.
 Their options were always dictated by limited opportunities whenever they arose.
 The Western portion of the GMD's encirclement was judged weakest and so on 16th October 1934 they broke out towards Guizhou with the aim of turning north to join a Soviet in North-west Hunan.
 6,000 troops were left behind at Jiangxi to disguise the break-out, it took a vital few weeks before the GMD worked out that most had left.
 The remnant fought a desperate rearguard effort.
 Mao Zedong's own brother Mao Zetan was one who stayed behind and was captured and executed on April 25th 1935.

 The March was immensely grueling, often covering 17 miles [27 kms] each day on foot, day after day through mountainous terrain and severe weather.
 Many marches were at night to avoid enemy detection and aerial bombing.
 On average they took one day's rest for every 114 miles [183 kms] covered.
 Some of the leaders traveled on horseback except for the steepest terrain.
 Some of the sick, including Mao who suffered from malaria, was carried by stretcher at least part of the way.
 The very sick were left behind in the care of the villagers.
 Only one fully Western trained doctor accompanied them.
 Most of the wives and children were left behind but some of the wives of the leaders were the exception including Mao's He Zizhen ➚ and Zhu De's Kang Keqing ➚.
 Some boy soldiers as young as 11 took part.
 It is estimated 53% were aged 16-23; 44% 24-40; and only 4% more than 40 years old.
 Only about a quarter were actually members of the Communist Party.
 Discipline was strict, soldiers were sometimes executed for disobeying orders.
 Soldiers could not steal from the locals, who they relied on for their welfare and defense.
 Many non-combatants traveled with the soldiers; they needed to take everything with them so the entourage included tailors; cobblers; printers; doctors; gunsmiths etc..
-Initially they carried heavy equipment including printing presses, but these were soon abandoned as impractical to carry over the mountains.
+They carried substantial amounts of gold and silver to pay for supplies along the way.
+Initially they carried heavy equipment including printing presses, but these were soon abandoned as they were impractical to carry over the mountains.
 The non-military and the leaders usually traveled in the central portion protected on all sides by military units.

 Under Mao's leadership the army took efforts to keep the rural peasants on their side.
 Each soldier was inculcated with the eight rules: 1) Speak politely and help people whenever you can; 2) Return doors and straw matting to their owners [doors were used as beds]; 3) Pay for any damage caused; 4) Pay a fair price for all goods; 5) Be sanitary; build a latrine away from houses; 6) Don't take liberties with the women; 7) Don't ill-treat prisoners; 8) Don't damage the crops.